The 18 Best Jackie Chan Movies Ranked

 12. Police Story 2 (1988)

 "Police Story 2" makes a direct effort to pick up the story and character threads from the first.
-Chan's character is still having romantic squabbles with his girlfriend (Maggie Cheung), and while he's targeted by the first film's villains there's also a new threat involving a series of bombings.
+Jackie Chan's character is still having romantic squabbles with his girlfriend (Maggie Cheung), and while he's targeted by the first film's villains, there's also a new threat involving a series of bombings.
 The second act mostly eschews action beats for character work and plot — it adds some minor bloat and accounts for the film's apparently lesser standing — but it works and finds some laughs.
 And when the action hits, it's killer.

 An early restaurant fight and a blistering playground throwdown whet the appetite for what's to come, after some lowlifes abduct Chan's lady and force him to unleash hell.
 The fireworks explode, quite literally, in a fireworks factory.
 We get a full 10 minutes of Chan facing off against multiple bad guys, and the action features fights, big stunts, and a gag that left Cheung with scalp stitches.
-It all leads to a fiery finale as fireworks, explosives, neon lights, and more leave everything ablaze.
+It all leads to a fiery finale as explosives, neon lights, and more leave everything ablaze.

 11. Crime Story (1993)

-Chan's filmography consists mostly of fun-loving guys who kick butt, but he's dabbled in more serious roles, too.
+Jackie Chan's filmography consists mostly of fun-loving guys who kick butt, but he's dabbled in more serious roles too.
 "Crime Story" is one such example.
 It almost plays like a laugh-free "Police Story" film.
 Chan is a cop, a rule-breaker, and he's targeted some cruel bastards for violent justice, but where he'd normally make time for relationship hijinks and playful action beats, this time it's all business.
 Some fans won't follow him down this road, but Chan more than holds his own as an actor while still delivering terrific action sequences, including a beautifully shot fight amid bamboo rafters and flowing draperies.

 The film is based on the real-life kidnapping of a Chinese executive, and Chan plays a cop determined to see the case through to its conclusion.
 Gun fights, minor scraps, and some intense car action follow, but the drama is heavy here.
 That will strike some as odd, but it works.
 Chan's cop is suffering mentally from the carnage, and it lends the film a more emotional tone than Hong Kong action movies typically aim for.
 Director Kirk Wong crafts a legitimately dramatic thriller, and I promise it's worth your time.